kshukshu/eks-terraform-ci-cd-resume-site/README.md

 # ☁️ Cloud Resume API on AWS EKS

-This project is a cloud-native deployment of a simple `/visits` API using AWS infrastructure, Kubernetes, and Terraform.
+This project is a cloud-native deployment of a simple `/visits` API using AWS infrastructure, Kubernetes, Terraform, and GitHub Actions.
 It is part of a hands-on DevOps portfolio.

 ---